 My Lord, What is Truth?

-Malimath Committee on Judicial Reforms heavily relied on the fact that in discovering truth, the Judges of all Courts need to play an active role.
+Malimath Committee on Judicial Reforms heavily relied on the fact that in discovering truth, Judges of all Courts need to play an active role.

 People would have faith in Courts when they would find that truth alone triumphs in Courts.
 The obligation to pursue truth has been carried to extremes.